PhillipLo/jax-tutorial/README.md

 `fwd_rev_comparison.py`: Experiment demonstrating when to use foward vs reverse mode differentiation for functions with Jacobians of different sizes.
 To run: `python fwd_rev_comparison.py`, will save results to `fwd_rev_comparison.png`. \
 `jit_comparison.py`: Experiment demonstrating performance boost when jitting a simple function.
 To run: `python jit_comparison.py`, will save results in `jit_comparison.png`. \
 `render_comparison.py`: Experiment demonstrating performance boost when jitting Bezier render function.
 To run: `python render_comparison.py`, will save results in `render_jit_comparison.png`. \
+`vmap_comparison.py`: Experiment demonstrating performance boost when vmapping the computation of the Frobenius norm of batches of matrices.
+To run: `vmap_comparison.py`, will save rresults in `vmap_comparison.png`.